bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 1. I didn't encounter any bugs.
 2. I learned how to implement server side ML algorithms within a web app.
 3. There is a lot of material to wrap my head around.

+Day 3:

+    What went well (in the context of working on the assignment) today?
+    What was particularly interesting or surprising about the topic(s) today?
+    What was the most challenging part of the work today, and why?

+1. The web app has been deployed and has not crashed *yet*
+2. The program stopped suddenly combusting on run!
+3. ...I found the bugs.